 My own professional blog is at www.chasingchurches.com

-See my Samford University faculty profile for information on my work there.
+See my Samford University faculty profile for more information on my work at Samford.

 Email: drbains@samford.edu